4ster-light/game-of-life/README.md

 # Game of Life

-An implementation of Conway's Game of Life written in Go using Raylib.
+An implementation of Conway's Game of Life written in Odin using Raylib.

 ## Features